JBusch2010/TheRealCodeFellowship/README.md

 -------------------------------------------------------

-# Lab 17: CodeFellowship Profiles with Login
+# Lab 18: Following Users on CodeFellowship

 ## Build on top off Lab 16 > Enable the user to create a post and add it to their profile